-As two international organizations based in Akureyri, Iceland, the Conservation of Flora and Fauna (CAFF) and the International Arctic Science Committee (IASC), are teaming up together and with the Association of Polar Early Career Scientists (APECS) to help early career scientists get more involved in the process of taking research from results through to science policy recommendations.
+As two international organizations based in Akureyri, Iceland, the Conservation of Flora and Fauna (CAFF) and the International Arctic Science Committee (IASC), teamed up together and with the Association of Polar Early Career Scientists (APECS) to help early career scientists get more involved in the process of taking research from results through to science policy recommendations.

 - One CAFF working group meeting (TBD)

 Travel support to attend 3 – 4 meetings for each Fellow during their Fellowships will be made available through CAFF and IASC.
-The travel support is the only financial remuneration for the fellows.
-Salary is not included during the fellowship.
+The travel support is the only financial remuneration for the Fellows.
+Salary is not included during the Fellowship.

 - Fellows will deliver meeting reports for partner newsletters.